mbh1234/Vision-Verse/README.md

 #### **Project Overview**
 "VISION VERSE" is a comprehensive image processing project designed to introduce fundamental techniques and tools in Python programming, image enhancement, and manipulation.
 Through weekly lectures, hands-on assignments, and a capstone project, mentees learn key image processing concepts such as edge detection, image segmentation, and filtering, which are crucial in applications like medical imaging and computer vision.

-I am one of the mentors for the project.
+I was a mentor for this project involving 40 mentees.
 ---

 #### **Project Timeline**